aafaydi/code-reflector/README.md

 Changed <div>  for <nav> tag in HTML, and .header nav CSS rules

-Changed to meetingMainImage, and included into the header section.
+Changed to hero, and included into the header section.

 Added some empty lines for making the HTML sections easier to identify